farihaa1/typescript-assignment/readme.md

 **When to Use What?**

-    Use interface when working with object shapes, OOP-style code, or you want to take advantage of declaration merging.
+1.Use interface when working with object shapes, OOP-style code, or you want to take advantage of declaration merging.

-    Use type when you need unions, tuples, intersections, or aliasing primitives and functions.
+2.Use type when you need unions, tuples, intersections, or aliasing primitives and functions.

 ## Difference between any, unknown, and never types in TypeScript